 Retirement.
 The Profit Sharing Retirement Plan covers all regular employees of the Company and certain of its subsidiaries, including the executive officers named in the Summary Compensation Table.
 The Board of Directors determines annually an amount to be contributed by the Company to the Profit Sharing Retirement Plan.
 The Company's contribution is allocated based on a participant's years of service with the Company, with participants receiving an allocation of 0% to 3% of compensation based upon the Company's performance and years of service.
-For purposes of these allocations, compensation is limited to \$170,000 and \$200,000 for calendar years 2001 and 2002 respectively.
+For purposes of these allocations, compensation is limited to \$170,000 and \$200,000 for calendar years 2001 and 2002, respectively.
 Distributions are made in accordance with the Plan's provisions at normal retirement age, or earlier, at termination of employment, death, disability or hardship.

 The Supplemental Executive Retirement Plan provides retirement benefits to certain senior executives of the Company.
-This Plan is described in the note to the Pension Plan Table on page 11.
+This Plan is described in the note to the Pension Plan Table on page 9.

 Savings.
-Pursuant to the 401(k) Plan, employees may elect to have the Company pay from 1% to 15% of the employee's compensation, up to a maximum of \$10,500 and \$11,000 for 2001 and 2002 respectively (with an additional \$1,000 maximum beginning in 2002 for employees over 50 years of age), to the 401(k) Plan instead of paying that amount to the employee.
+Pursuant to the 401(k) Plan, employees may elect to have the Company pay from 1% to 15% of the employee's compensation, up to a maximum of \$10,500 and \$11,000 for 2001 and 2002, respectively (with an additional \$1,000 maximum beginning in 2002 for employees over 50 years of age), to the 401(k) Plan instead of paying that amount to the employee.
 The Company matches 100% of the employee's contribution up to 4% of the employee's compensation.
-Monies in the account are invested at the direction of the employee among one or more of 11 funds, one of which consists of Common Stock of the Company, or through a brokerage account maintained by the Plan's Trustee.
-Distributions are made in accordance with the Plan's provisions at normal retirement age, or earlier, at termination of employment, death, disability or hardship.
+For purposes of this match, compensation is limited to \$170,000 and \$200,000 for calendar years 2001 and 2002, respectively.
+Monies in the account are invested at the direction of the employee among one or more of 11 funds, one of which consists of

+Common Stock of the Company, or through a brokerage account maintained by the Plan's Trustee.
+Distributions are made in accordance with the Plan's provisions at normal retirement age, or earlier upon termination of employment, death, disability or hardship.